decodingml/llm-twin-course/course/module-3/README.md

 ```

 # Supplementary Tools
+You need a real dataset to run and test the modules.
 This section covers additional tools and scripts included in the project that assist with specific tasks, such as data insertion.

 ## Script: `insert_data_mongo.py`